mttrin93/mttrin93/README.md

 - 👋 Hi, I’m @mttrin93
-- 👀 I’m interested in math, coding, machine learning and physics
+- 👀 I’m interested in math, coding, machine learning and theoretical physics
 - 📫 How to reach me: rinaldim1993@gmail.com

 <!---